picklesueat/Steam_Review_Analytics/README.md

-# Trakt Review/Comment Analytics Pipeline
+# Steam Review Analytics Pipeline (Proof of Concept)

-This repository scaffolds a production-inspired analytics engineering and data engineering project that ingests public comment activity from [Trakt](https://trakt.tv/), models it into reliable dimensional marts, and publishes metrics that quantify engagement breadth, intensity, and durability for film and television titles.
+This repository bootstraps a production-inspired analytics engineering and data engineering project that ingests public review activity from the [Steam Store](https://store.steampowered.com/), models it into reliable marts, and publishes engagement metrics for PC games.

-The project is intentionally designed to exercise real-world DE/AE responsibilities:

-* **Custom ingestion** with pagination, rate limiting, and schema contracts.
-* **Lakehouse-friendly modeling** using a bronze → silver → gold layering strategy managed by dbt.
-* **Dagster orchestration** with backfill/resume workflows, SLO monitoring, and incident response playbooks.
-* **Governed semantic metrics** that can be reused across BI experiences.
-* **Observability, performance, and reliability** artifacts that translate into portfolio-ready STAR stories.

-> ℹ️  The repository currently ships with a structured scaffold so you can iterate feature-by-feature without reworking foundations.
-Each directory includes documentation stubs that explain intended responsibilities, dependencies, and next steps.
+The current milestone focuses on a **manual proof of concept** for fetching Steam reviews.
+Future iterations will layer in dbt models, automated orchestration, observability, and serving patterns.

 ## Repository layout